Chymyst/chymyst-core/docs/chymyst07.md

 ```

-### Refactoring into a library
+### Refactoring into a function

-Consider what is required in order to refactor this functionality into a library.
+Consider what is required in order to refactor this functionality into a reusable library function.
 We would like to have a library function call such as `make_all_done()` that creates the `all_done()` molecule for us.

 The library function `make_all_done()` will need to declare a new reaction site.
 The `done()` molecule is an input molecule at the new reaction site.
 Therefore, this molecule cannot be already defined before we perform the library call.

-We see that the result of the library call must be the creation of _two_ new molecules: a new `done()` molecule and a new `all_done()` molecule.
+We see that the result of the library call `make_all_done()` must be the creation of _two_ new molecules: a new `done()` molecule and a new `all_done()` molecule.

 The user of the library will then need to make sure that every job emits the `done()` molecule at the end of the job.
-The user can then arrange for all the jobs to start (in whatever way necessary) and emit the `all_done()` blocking molecule in order to wait for the completion of all jobs.
+The user can then arrange for all the jobs to start (in whatever way necessary).
+When it becomes necessary to wait until the completion of all jobs, the user code will simply emit the `all_done()` blocking molecule and wait until it returns.

-Refactoring a piece of chemistry into a library call is done by declaring the same molecules and reactions as we did above,
+Refactoring an inline piece of chemistry into a reusable library function is generally done in two steps:

-all within the scope of a function.
+- declare the same molecules and reactions as in the previous code, but now everything is within the scope of a function
-The function should then return just the new molecule emitters that the library user will need to use, but no other molecule emitters:
+- the function should then return just the new molecule emitters that the library user will need to use, but no other molecule emitters

+Here is the result of this procedure for our previous code:

 ```scala
 def make_all_done(n: Int): (E, EE) = {